 Much like a rebranding press release, the primary purpose of a partnership press release is to inform audiences of the upcoming changes a company is going through with a new partnership deal.
 Usually, both sides of a partnership have already built relationships with their customer base.
 This means that you need to write a press release that appeals to both audiences.
 Both brands can leverage each other’s audiences to gain more exposure.

 7) Award Press Release

 Receiving an award for your achievements in your industry is a great accomplishment.
-While industry awards are pretty standard, they are not often publicize.
-In order to establish your brand as an industry leader and expert in your field.
-You need to create a press release that highlights your achievement.
-So that your target audience can learn more about the brand.
+It’s true that industry awards are pretty standard, they are not often publicized.
+For this reason, in order to establish your brand as an industry leader and expert in your field, you need to create a press release that highlights your achievement.
+This way, your target audience can learn more about the brand.
 Receiving an award can be an exhilarating experience.
-But your press release should still be objective and discuss.
-The award from a business perspective rather than bringing personal emotions into it.
-Excitement and emotions are also necessary but you should consider channeling your excitement by explaining.
-How the award sets you apart from your competition and how it will further your mission.
+Nevertheless, your press release should still be objective and discuss the award from a business perspective rather than bringing personal emotions into it.
+Excitement and emotions are also necessary.
+Even so, you should consider channeling your excitement by explaining how the award sets you apart from your competition and how it will further your mission.

 8) Charitable Initiative Press Release